Sonepur State

-Sonepur also known as Sonpur State, was one of the princely states of India during the period of the British Raj.
-Its ruler was entitled to a nine gun salute.
+Sonepur, also known as Sonpur State, was one of the princely states of India during the period of the British Raj.
+Its ruler was entitled to a nine-gun salute.
 Formerly it was placed under the Central India Agency, but in 1905 it was transferred to the Eastern States Agency.
 Its capital was Sonepur, the only significant town in the area.
-The former state's territory is in the present-day Subarnapur district, Odisha.
+The former state's territory is in the present-day Subarnapur district, Western Odisha.

 History

 The Sonepur state was founded in 1650 when the fourth Chauhan ruler of Sambalpur Madhukar Dev, conquered the region from the Bhanja rulers of Boudh and entrusted it to his younger son Madan Gopal who hence became the founder of the Chauhan dynasty branch of Sonepur.

-The state came under the control of the British Empire post the Maratha defeat and later the king Niladhar Singh Deo was awarded with titles for services rendered to the British during the Sambalpur uprising.
+The state came under the control of the British Empire post the Maratha defeat and later king Niladhar Singh Deo was awarded titles for services rendered to the British during the Sambalpur uprising.

-After Indian independence, Sonepur's last ruler acceded to the newly independent Dominion of India, on 1 January 1948 with the state forming much of the present day Subarnapur district.
+After Indian independence, Sonepur's last ruler acceded to the newly independent Dominion of India, on 1 January 1948 with the state forming much of the present-day Subarnapur district.